Building on a Base Image

 STEP 1/3 — Building Dockerfile: [local.tilt.dev/nodejs-express-deps] Building Dockerfile: # local.tilt.dev/nodejs-express-deps FROM node:9-alpine WORKDIR /src ADD package.json package.json RUN npm install ...
 STEP 2/3 — Building from scratch: [local.tilt.dev/nodejs-express-app] Building Dockerfile: FROM local.tilt.dev/nodejs-express-deps:tilt-af085becbf6ef0ef ADD . / ENTRYPOINT node server.js

-If you make a change to server.js, Tilt knows it can skip the first image build and copy files to the container in-place.
-You will see output that looks like this:
+If you make a change to server.js, Tilt knows it can skip the first image build and just do the second.

 Try it Yourself